 Re-envisioned as a studio/gallery space to provide affordable

-working space on a membership basis to displaced ceramic and sculpture artists.
-We are offering an array of paid (but not limited to) ceramics classes and workshops on a daily basis by member and guest artist and by Reuben King and Noel Copeland.
-Pottery painting events, kiln firings and repairs, pottery restoration, a weekly date and open studio evening and other services, including limited affordable ceramic supplies are also offered.
+working space for displaced ceramic and sculpture artists.
+We are offering an array of (but not limited to) pottery classes and workshops on a daily basis, by member and guest artist and by Reuben King and Noel Copeland.
+Pottery making events, kiln firings and repairs, onetime classes. open-studio use and other services, including assorted ceramic tools & supplies.

 Brooklyn Clay Industries is a place where people of all ages and abilities are encouraged to develop their full creative potential through ceramics and its many techniques and applications.
 Artists and interns staff the studio/gallery.
 Master artist educators lead all structured activities.
-Brooklyn Clay offers an art experience to people of all ages and abilities, that will increase awareness of the arts; create an audience for the arts; which cannot be duplicated due to its holistic approach to developing artist and students simultaneously.
-The studio accommodates six member artists, whom are able to privately store and lock their personal effects.
 The studio is a fully equipped space with all the necessary tools, equipment and supplies to creatively learn and nurture their artistic abilities.

 The communal nature of the program provides an environment that accommodates artists at many levels of commitment and accomplishment, in which all benefit from a diversity of experience and expertise.
-Many Associates are serious Clay Studio students who have committed themselves to expanding their skills and developing their own artistic voices, while others maybe professional artists who hold Bachelor or/and Master Degrees in Fine Arts and are in need of affordable studio space.
-The program reflects an aesthetic range of artists – Potters working side by side with Sculptors.
+Many Associates are serious Clay Studio students who have committed themselves to expanding their skills and developing their own artistic voices, while others maybe professional artists.
+And are in need of temporary affordable studio space.

 A complete application must include the following: